A look at the current state of the soap, bath, and shower product markets, and what’s coming next in skincare and body care.

 - Natural and free-from claims, as these claims give products a health halo effect and provide shoppers with indicators that they are deemed ‘safe’

-- Functional claims, such as hydrating or moisturizing, as these are now considered cost-of-entry attributes, and customers are interested in efficacy and dermatological claims
+- Functional claims, such as hydrating or moisturizing claims for body care, as these are now considered cost-of-entry attributes, and customers are interested in efficacy and dermatological claims

 - Ethical and moral brand qualities are becoming the norm rather than the exception.
 Consumers want to buy products from companies that are functioning in an ethically and environmentally responsible way, at both a local and global level.
 Cruelty-free and vegan claims are more important than ever before, and shoppers are more interested in supply chain transparence